DSc (Medicine, 2016, UNSW Sydney, Australia)

 UTS Chancellor's Medal for Exceptional Research (2018)

 Professor Honoris Causa of Hanoi University of Pharmacy (2018)

 Distinguished Visiting Professor, Faculty of Medicine, University of Danang, Vietnam (2017)

 Distinguished Visiting Professor, Ton Duc Thang University, Vietnam (2016)

 Senior Research Fellow of the Australian National Health Medical Research Council (2008)

 Award from the Foreign Minister of Vietnam for contribution to higher education and science in Vietnam.

 Garvan's Best Thesis Award (1998).
-This is an annual award to the best PhD thesis submitted to the University of New South Wales
+This is an annual award for the best PhD thesis submitted to the University of New South Wales

 Excellence in research.
 University of New South Wales and St Vincent's 7th Research Symposium (1995, 1997)

 Selected awards to research students under my supervision: